AnyHand: A Large-Scale Synthetic Dataset for RGB(-D) Hand Pose Estimation: Benchmark on test set

-As shown in \cref{tab:rgb_benchmark}, the original HaMeR and WiLoR models exhibit non-trivial generalization to \datasetname, despite not being trained on this data distribution.
-However, co-training with \datasetname consistently improves performance across all four splits and across both pose and mesh metrics, suggesting that exposure to \datasetname during training substantially reduces the domain gap to the \datasetname test set.
+As shown in Tab.~\ref{tab:rgb_benchmark}, the original HaMeR and WiLoR models exhibit non-trivial generalization to \datasetname, despite not being trained on this data distribution.
+However, adding \datasetname in training consistently improves performance across all four splits and across both pose and mesh metrics, suggesting that exposure to \datasetname during training substantially reduces the domain gap to the \datasetname test set.

 The gains are particularly pronounced on the hand-object interaction splits (\datasetnamegxl).
-On \datasetnamegxl-EnvMap and \datasetnamegxl-Indoor, co-training reduces MPJPE from roughly 19--26\,mm to about 5--6\,mm, while raising F@5 from around 0.09--0.11 to about 0.56--0.61.
+On \datasetnamegxl-EnvMap and \datasetnamegxl-Indoor, adding \datasetname in training reduces MPJPE from roughly 19--26\,mm to about 5--6\,mm, while raising F@5 from around 0.09--0.11 to about 0.56--0.61.
 These improvements correspond to large gains in both pose accuracy and mesh reconstruction quality under challenging interaction scenarios.
 On the single-hand splits (\datasetnamedpx), the improvements are smaller but still consistent across metrics, demonstrating that the benefits of \datasetname extend beyond interaction-heavy cases.
 Overall, these results support the use of \datasetname both as a scalable training source and as a reference benchmark for future methods.